-New Paltz works with IBM to create virtual lab
+New Paltz Works with IBM to Create Virtual Lab

-NEW PALTZ -- The State University of New York at New Paltz is working with IBM to create an e-business laboratory that will be a key component of the School of Business' increasingly hi-tech curriculum.
+The State University of New York at New Paltz is working with IBM to create an e-business laboratory that will be a key component of the School of Business' increasingly hi-tech curriculum.

 The SUNY New Paltz/IBM e-business Virtual Lab links the university to an IBM Mainframe system that contains databases and business applications running on the open-source Linux operating system.

 Linux is the underlying software architecture that runs more than 65 percent of the Web servers on the Internet today.
-As "open-source," it is popular, free and continuously developed by a global network of voluntary enthusiasts.
+As an "open-source," it is popular, free and continuously developed by a global network of voluntary enthusiasts.

 "The School of Business is entrepreneurial by design," said Hadi Salavitabar, the school's dean.
 "With this lab, we know our students will learn with the latest technology, and they will take their 'cutting-edge' experience from the classroom to a corporate environment actively seeking these skills."